Stillwater Child Support Attorney

 Typically, child support is paid until the child turns 18.
 However, if the child has not graduated from high school, the support will continue until the child either graduates or turns 20 years old.

 In some cases, the parents may agree that child support will continue through college.
 This agreement can be enforced by Family Law Court.
-However, unless the parents are in agreement, the court cannot enforce child support past the age of 20 unless otherwise provided for by law.
-For example, a child with mental or physical disabilities
+However, unless the parents agree, the court cannot enforce child support past the age of 20 unless otherwise provided for by law, for example, for a child with mental or physical disabilities.

 Can You Go to Jail for Not Paying Child Support in Oklahoma?